SAP explained simply

 In 1972, five IBM employees quit their jobs and set up their own company in Walldorf, Baden-Württemberg.
 The idea: A real-time digital solution for payroll accounting, which is supposed to replace the then common punch card system forever.
-This is the starting signal for system analysis and program development GbR – SAP for short.
+This is the starting signal for system analysis and program development GbR – abbreviation SAP.

 After the turn of the millennium, SAP acquired numerous well-known companies such as TechniData, Success Factors and Concur Technologies.
 Today, more than 91,000 employees work for the company, which generates an annual turnover of more than 22 billion dollars.

 SAP is the most valuable company in Germany,according to a study by the accounting firm PwC.
 According to this definition, a market value of more than 100 billion euros means number one in 2018, ahead of Siemens.
 In addition to Microsoft, IBM, Google and Oracle, the Walldorfers are among the largest software manufacturers in the world.

 SAP ERP enables the management and presentation of all business processes within a system, from accounting to controlling, to production and warehousing.